reframejs/reframe/readme.md

    That way, we manage to keep the glue code to a tiny ~500 lines of code.

 3. **Flexible stack** -
-   You can change the stack of your app at anytime and remove/add a frontend, backend, or database/ORM.
+   You can change the stack of your app at any time and remove/add a frontend, backend, or database/ORM.
    For example you can start with a frontend only (static site) and later add a Node.js server to it.